Saturday, March 28, 2026

 Prayer is never a waste of time.*

 Years ago, I was a member of a weekly Bible study class that spent a lot of time at the beginning of each meeting sharing prayer requests.
 As you might guess, a lot of cancer and surgery patients were among those added to the list.
-I believe in the power of prayer but one week, four out of five people on the prayer list had died.
-I was only half-joking when said that if I got sick, I would rather they didn't add me to their list.
+I believe in the power of prayer - but one week, four out of five people on the prayer list had died.
+I'm not sure if I was joking when I spoke up and said I didn't want to be added to the list if I got sick.

 Throughout the New Testament, we are admonished to pray for one another - though not always are we told specifically what to pray for.
 Someone pointed out to me one time that praying for sick people to get well could be tantamount to "praying the saints out of heaven," but John’s greeting here sets a precedent for prayers regarding another's health.